 - Enlist your company, school or organization: Planting trees is an excellent team building and community service project for your group.
 We will have designated locations for tree plantings but we are happy to plant at your location or in the community.

 - Sponsor or Donate: Join our “tree-mendous” sponsors listed below or make an individual donation—the Council suggests a donation of $15-$30 which will help us plant 5-10 trees!

-If your group would like to plant trees: Your group can join an existing planting site or help us set up a new site.
-We are currently in the process of recruiting partners.
+If your group would like to plant trees: We are currently in the process of recruiting partners.
 Partners may be asked to assist with:

 - Bringing teams of volunteers to help plant trees

 - Providing Tree Captains to help train and direct volunteers on-site

 - Finding parks and other public spaces on which to plant trees (or you can join one of our sites)

 - Helping with logistics for the tree planting including preparing the planting area and recruiting volunteer groups